Translated and Untranslated

-Translations for each language may have one of the two statuses: verified and unverified.
+Translations for each language can have one of the two statuses: verified and unverified.
 To understand what that means, let's consider a simple example.
-Suppose, you have a project with two languages: English (set as a base language) and Latvian.
+Suppose, you have a project with two languages: English (set as a base language) and Russian.
 There is a key called

 next.
 You provide English and Russian translations: